tgr-braiins/braiins-os-docs/braiins-os-plus-zh/source/Basic User's Guide/index_usersguide.rst

    miner fault_light off

-Discover script
+发现脚本
 ===============

   The script *discover.py* is to be used to discover supported mining devices in the local network and has two working modes.
 First, clone the repository and prepare the enviroment using the following commands: